OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

             with open(coords_file, 'wb') as f:
                 pickle.dump(coordinates, f)

-            # These outputs will form the output content of the corresponding ProtocolUnitResult
+            # This dict will form the output content of the corresponding ProtocolUnitResult
             return {
                 "system_file": str(system_file),
                 "topology_file": str(topology_file),